-Apply C3 skills in this middle school social studies game that brings the ancient civilizations of Sumer, Assyria, and Babylon to life through archaeology.
+Apply C3 skills in this social studies game that brings the ancient civilizations of Sumer, Assyria, and Babylon to life through archaeology.
 Suitable for Grades 4-7

 Piece together the daily life of ancient Mesopotamia in this immersive social studies educational game!
 Use archaeological thinking to apply C3 skills of Inquiry and Evaluation of Evidence to aspects of Mesopotamian daily life not covered in textbooks.